It’s that time of year again, and many new empty nesters are sending a fledgling off to college for the first time.

 “To stay busy, I dove straight into cleaning up our daughters room — and straight down memory lane.
 I ended up surrounded by a bunch of her friends’ unreturned borrowed clothes, Kleenex and a heavy dose of self pity.“

 After all, we were the ones writing the tuition checks, right?
+Well, not always.
+Often student loans are the bulk of the funds and, as adults, your student is responsible.

 Wrong.
 College students are protected by the Family Educational Rights and Privacy Act (FERPA) which expressly forbids a college or university from disclosing grades to parents.